Newtown High School of the Performing Arts

 • Music refers to all groups as either ‘Ensembles’ for large groups or ‘Chamber Ensembles’ for smaller groups.

-• Dance and Classical Ballet Company members are required to attend two additional training classes per week: Tuesday Ballet Sport (during school sport time) and Thursday Masterclass (2.45-4pm after school).
-Dance Ensemble members attend Ballet Sport as a training requirement and Masterclass is an optional additional training opportunity.
+• Dance - Repertory Companies (Yrs 8-12 only) and Industry Led Styles Ensembles (yrs 9-12 only) are required to attend two additional training classes per week: Tuesday Ballet Sport (during school sport time) and Thursday Masterclass (2.45-4pm after school).
+Year 7 Performance Group, Dance and Classical Ballet Company members attend Ballet Sport as a training requirement and attendance at Masterclass is highly encouraged as an optional additional training opportunity.

 Performances